SSWConsulting/SSW.Rules.Content/rules/long-process-do-you-know-that-you-should-show-a-progress-bar-and-allow-users-to-cancel/rule.md

 ---
+seoDescription: "Long-running processes should be accompanied by a progress bar and cancellation option to provide transparency and control for users."
 type: rule
 archivedreason:
 title: Long Process - Do you know that you should show a progress bar and allow users to cancel?